apache/druid/docs/operations/dynamic-config-provider.md

 - If you manually specify a configuration key-value pair and use the dynamic config provider for the same key, Druid uses the value from the dynamic config provider.
 - For use in a supervisor spec, environment variables must be available to the system user that runs the Overlord service and that runs the Peon service.

-For example, if you want to use environment variables to store the SSL key and truststore passwords for Kafka.
-On the Overlord and Peon machines set the following environment variable for system user that runs the Druid services:
+The following example shows how to configure environment variables to store the SSL key and truststore passwords for Kafka.

+On the Overloard and Peon machines, set the following environment variables for the system user that runs the Druid services:

 ```
 export SSL_KEY_PASSWORD=mysecretkeypassword